 - The admission letter: Once a Chinese university admits a student, a letter of acceptance is issued that you will need when applying for a student visa.

 - JW201 or JW202 Form: The forms, known as foreign student visa application forms, are issued by the Ministry of Education in China.
 Your university in China will provide you a copy of these forms.
-Form JW201 is for students who want to receive a scholarship from the Chinese government.
+Form JW201 is for students who want to receive a scholarship from the China government.
 Form JW202 is issued to students who fund their studies.

 - Payment receipt: The application fee for a China student visa is about $ 66, which must be paid by the applicant.
 You must keep your payment receipt and present it as part of your pre-visa documents.